Last Updated: February 03, 2025

 What is the maximum SAT score attainable?

-Is there negative marking for SAT
+Is there a negative marking for SAT?

 No, there is no negative marking for the test.
 The College Board encourages guesswork instead of leaving unattended questions.

-Can candidates verify their score?
+Can I verify my score?

 What is Rush Reporting?